lenincompres/DOM.create/README.md

 ```

 When an *id* is provided, a global variable holding the array of elements is created.
-In fact, if you give several ements the same *id*, DOM.create will group them in one global array.
+In fact, if you give several elements the same *id*, DOM.create will group them in one global array.

 ## Styling Elements with DOM.create